 We have that $d=(d_1,d_2,d_3) \in H^\mathfrak{O}$ and by the definition of the behaviour of a canonical function we get $\overline{g}(c^1,\ldots,c^n)=d$.
 The other relations in $\mathfrak{O}$ are preserved trivially and therefore $\overline{g} \in \Pol(\mathfrak{O})^{(n)}$ .

-For (2): Since $\mathfrak{B }$ is fully-universal and homogeneous it follows by a standard compactness argument (see e.g.~Lemma~2 in~\cite{BodDalJournal}) that every countable $A_0$-structure which does not embed a forbidden triple and is square has an homomorphism to $\mathfrak{B }$.
+For (2): Since $\mathfrak{B }$ is fully universal and homogeneous it follows by a compactness argument (see e.g., Lemma 2 by~\cite{BodDalJournal}) that every countable $A_0$-structure which does not induce a forbidden triple and is square has a homomorphism to $\mathfrak{B }$.
 It is therefore enough to show that every operation $h\colon B^n\rightarrow B$ with behaviour $f$ does not induce a forbidden triple in the image.
-Assume for contradiction that there exist tuples $x^1,\ldots,x^n \in B^3$ such that the application of a canonical function with behaviour $f$ on $x^1,\ldots,x^n $ would give a tuple $y\in B^3$ with $d=(d_1,d_2,d_3)\in A_0^3$ such that
+Let $x^1,\ldots,x^n \in B^3$ be such that the application of a canonical function with behaviour $f$ on $x^1,\ldots,x^n $ would give a tuple $y\in B^3$ with $d=(d_1,d_2,d_3)\in A_0^3$ such that